-In this feature we look at one very specific Facebook marketing strategy for growing your registrations.
-We discuss why this strategy works and what races it is best suited for.
-Then we walk you through the setup of your Facebook campaign step by step.
+In this feature we look at one specific Facebook marketing strategy for growing your registrations: marketing your race as a preparation event for a major target race in your area.
+We discuss how this strategy works and walk you through the setup of the Facebook campaign step by step.

 This strategy combines Facebook’s surgical audience targeting with a nice bit of racing intelligence to deliver a powerful message to just the right people.
 We will be using known training schedule patterns to put your 10k or half marathon race in front of people looking for a 10k or half marathon in your area.